Ventilus

 Elia is shoring up the high-voltage line (380 kV) over a distance of 22.5 kilometres between the Izegem and Avelgem high-voltage substations using High Temperature Low Sag (HTLS) conductors.
 This new type of conductor can transport more electricity than those currently in use.

-• Compensation policy: as a high-voltage system operator, Elia strives to prevent its infrastructure activities from having any impact.
+- Compensation policy: as a high-voltage system operator, Elia strives to prevent its infrastructure activities from having any impact.
 If prevention is not possible, then we try to minimise that impact.
 Since mitigation is sometimes not possible, Elia has developed a compensation policy.
 That policy covers the loss of value suffered by homes and building plots due to the visual impact of our electrical facilities.
-More information on the compensation policy can be found on the Elia website
+More information on the compensation policy can be found on the Measures and compensation page

 Ventilus follows an integrated planning process (see below).
 The Regional Land Use Plan (GRUP) has been definitively adopted.
 Elia is currently working on the environmental impact assessment and the environmental permit application.
 Given the scale of the project, this will take several months.